ciwg/workshop-YYYY-MM-DD-template/README.md

 ### Remark.js:
 - Use `---` to separate slides, `--` to increment a slide
 - Highly customizable with CSS and JavaScript
-- Supports speaker notes (append '#p1' to the url)
+- Supports speaker notes (press "P" to toggle in/out)
 - Configurations (e.g. scroll navigation) can be enabled or disabled

 Visit the [wiki](https://github.com/gnab/remark/wiki/Markdown) to understand more built-in formating options.